rexsphere/veo-3-nano-banana-gemini-api-quickstart/README.md

 -   Play and download generated videos.
 -   Cut videos directly in the browser to a specific time range.

-## Project Structure

-The project is a standard Next.js application with the following key directories:

--   `app/`: Contains the main application logic, including the user interface and API routes.
-    -   `api/`: API routes for generating videos and images, and checking operation status.
--   `components/`: Reusable React components used throughout the application.
--   `lib/`: Utility functions and schema definitions.
--   `public/`: Static assets.

 ## Getting Started: Development and Local Testing

 Follow these steps to get the application running locally for development and testing.